dotnet/designs/accepted/2022/ReflectionInvoke.md

 For .NET 8, there are two primary goals:
 1) Support byref-like types both for invoking and passing as arguments; this unblocks various scenarios.
 An unsafe approach may used for .NET 8 if support for `TypedReference` isn't addressed by Roslyn (covered later).
 2) Support "fast invoke" so that using IL Emit with dynamic methods has little to no performance advantage.
 Today both `STJ (System.Text.Json)` and [DI (dependency injection)](https://learn.microsoft.com/dotnet/core/extensions/dependency-injection) use IL Emit for performance although DI uses emit through expressions while STJ uses IL Emit directly.
-    - Although the new APIs will be zero alloc (no `object` and boxing required) and performace faster than standard reflection, it will not necessarily be as fast as hand-coded IL Emit for specific scenarios that can optimize for any constraints such as fixed-size list of parameters or by not doing full defaulting and validation of values.
-Note that property get\set is a subset of this case since there is either a return value (for _get_) or a single parameter for _set_ and since property get\set is such a common case with serialization, this design does propose a separate API for this common case to enable maximum performance.
+    - Although the new APIs will be zero alloc (no `object` and boxing required) and perform faster than standard reflection, it will not necessarily be as fast as hand-coded IL Emit for specific scenarios that can optimize for constraints such as fixed-size list of parameters or by not doing full defaulting and validation of values.
+Note that property get/set is a subset of this case since there is either a return value (for _get_) or a single parameter (for _set_) and since property get/set is such a common case with serialization, this design does propose a separate API for this common case to enable maximum performance.

 # Design with managed pointers
 In order to address the limitations and issues, a least-common-denominator approach of using _managed pointers_ for the parameters, target and return value.
-This supports `in\ref\out` aliasing and the various classifications of types including value types, reference types, pointer types and byref-like types.
+This supports `in/ref/out` aliasing and the various classifications of types including value types, reference types, pointer types and byref-like types.
 Essentially this is a different way to achieve "boxing" in order to have a single representation of any parameter.

-However, since managed pointers require a reference to a storage location, they does not directly support the same loosely-coupled scenarios as using `object` + boxing for value types.
-The proposed APIs, however, do make interacting with `object` possible with the new API for the cases that do not require `in\ref\out` variable aliasing for example.
+However, since managed pointers require a reference to a storage location, they do not directly support the same loosely-coupled scenarios as using `object` + boxing for value types.
+The proposed APIs, however, do make interacting with `object` possible with the new API for the cases that do not require `in/ref/out` variable aliasing for example.

 Today, a managed pointer is obtained safely through the `ref` keyword in C#.
 It references a storage location of an object or value type which can be a stack variable, static variable, parameter, field or array element.
 If the storage location is a field or array element, the managed pointer is referred to as an "interior pointer" which is supported by GC meaning that GC won't collect the owning object even if there are only interior pointers to it.

-A managed pointer can becreated in several ways:
+A managed pointer can be created in several ways:
 - [System.TypedReference](https://learn.microsoft.com/en-us/dotnet/api/system.typedreference).
 Since this a byref-like type, it is only stack-allocated.
 Internally, it uses a `ref byte` approach along with a reference to a `Type`.
-Note `TypeReference` is a special type and has its own opcodes (mkrefany, refanytype, refanyval) which translate to C# keyworkds (`__makeref`, `__reftype`, `__refvalue`).
+Note `TypeReference` is a special type and has its own opcodes (mkrefany, refanytype, refanyval) which translate to C# keywords (`__makeref`, `__reftype`, `__refvalue`).
 - Using `ref <T>` for the strongly typed case or `ref byte` for the loosely-typed case.
 This is expanded in 7.0 due to the new "ref field" support.
 Previously, there was an internal `ByReference<T>` class that was used and in 7.0 this was changed to `ByReference` in 8.0 which no longer maintains the `<T>` type and internally just contains `ref byte`.
 This `ByReference` type is used today in reflection invoke when there are <=4 parameters.
 - Using unsafe `void*` (or `IntPtr`) with GC tracking or pinning to make the use GC-safe.
 Tracking is supported internally through the use of a newer "RegisterForGCReporting()" mechanism.
 This approach is used today in reflection invoke when there are >=5 parameters.

+# API design principals
+The shape of the API is somewhat guided by these principals:
+- We don't expose a nullable value type in boxed form - such as through new APIs like `MethodInvoker.Get/SetValue(...)`.
+Exposing this would be a new precedent and may be abused.
+  - Currently the runtime hides the nullability work going on with no way for the caller to manually do the same.
+This will continue going forward.
+    - For background, the boxing behavior is, for example, an `int?` variable is boxed to an `int` if not null, and a `null` object reference if the nullable type's `HasValue` property is `false`.
+During unbox back to `int?`, the `int` or `null` is unboxed into `int?` automatically with `HasValue` set appropriately.
+- Any value conversions should support being baked into emit.
+This is for perf, but not required and may come later.
+Whether or not they are done in emit (which may not be available), they must support being done by reflection internals without emit (like existing reflection).
+  - This means that conversions should occur after all parameter values are applied, and tied to the MethodBase instance so we can get the parameter/return/target types.
+  - Conversions include:
+    - Boxed value type to\from a nullable parameter.
+    - Convert `null` to default (for value types).
+    - Support `Type.Missing` for parameter defaulting.
+    - Casting conversions (downcast integers such as `int` to `short`; casting of reference types).
+    - Special type conversions (enums, `IntPtr`, `System.Pointer`).
+- Expose both a safe and unsafe invoke:
+  - The safe `Invoke()` will do all existing reflection conversions.
+This will make it easier for people to migrate from existing reflection.
+We could add an enum here to control this a bit more if necessary.
+  - The unsafe `InvokeDirectUnsafe()` will not do any conversions.
+This means if the object-based `SetArgument()` is used to call a method with nullables, for example, then `InvokeDirectUnsafe()` will not work (we could throw a nice exception at little extra cost).
+Instead the caller must use `Invoke()` or the `SetArgument<T>()` to set the appropriate nullable value.
+- Single `MethodInvoker` type supporting `object` as well as by-ref values.
+  - It is cumbersome or impossible to always use `ref` semantics, so `object` is supported both for boxing and as the base class for any reference type.
+The caller only needs to use `ref` for a given parameter when necessary (e.g. passing a byref-like type) or desired (e.g. to avoid boxing or for aliasing).
+- There will be a single, canonical private invoke implementation that is ref-based for the parameters, the target and the return value.
+  - Both the interpreted reflection code (which is implemented in low-level C++) and the NativeAOT ahead-of-time stubs only need one implementation of invoke no matter what higher-level invoke APIs do.
+This means all validation, conversions etc. can be done ahead of time in C# (like today).
+The `InvokeDirectUnsafe()` basically maps 1:1 to this canonical invoke.
+- A `MethodInvoker` instance is designed to be shared across signature-compatible methods; for example several implementations of an interface member.
+This means it is not tied to a `MethodBase` upfront; it is only tied during the `Invoke()` by specifying the `MethodBase` parameter.
+This is like reflection today with the ability to re-use the `object[] parameters` allocation.
+This does prevent real-time conversions and validation during `SetArgument()`, but as mentioned earlier about not supporting boxed nullable and support emit-based conversions, this is desired.
+- A `MethodInvoker` instance is designed to be called several times without re-specifying parameters, unless they need to be re-specified because they changed from the previous invoke due to any parameters being `ref/out`.
+- The `MethodInvoker.Invoke()` will not make trimmability worse than it is today.
+  - Specifically, this means we will not add the `System.Linq.Expressions.Expression.Convert()` functionality that supports any custom conversion operators (explicit or implicit) for each parameter type.
+Users of expressions moving to `MethodInvoker` will have to consider this although that is expected to be somewhat rare.

 # Proposed APIs

 ## MethodInvoker
 This ref struct is the mechanism to specify the target + arguments (including return value) and supports these mechanisms:
 - `object` (including boxing).
-Supports loose coupling scenarios are supported, like reflection today.
+Loose coupling scenarios are supported, like reflection today.
 - `ref <T>`.
 Supports new scenarios as mentioned earlier; type must be known ahead-of-time and due to no language support, cannot be a byref-like type like `Span<T>`.
 - `void*`.
 Unsafe cases used to support byref-like types in an unsafe manner.
 - `TypedReference`.
-Optional for now; pending language asks, it may make supporting byref-like types a safe operation.
+Not shown below for now; pending language asks, it may make supporting byref-like types a safe operation.

 ```cs
 namespace System.Reflection